 Another way to look at the surface area of a cuboid is to consider a net of the cuboid.
 The net is a 2-dimensional figure that can be folded to form a 3-dimensional object.

 Imagine making cuts along some edges of a cuboid and opening it up to form a plane figure.
 The plane figure is called the net of the cuboid.

 The following net can be folded along the dotted lines to form the cuboid.

 We can then calculate the area of each rectangle in the net and add them up to get the surface area of the cuboid.

-This videos show how to find the surface area of a rectangular prism using nets.
+How to find the surface area of a rectangular prism using nets?